plenoptic-org/plenoptic/docs/user_guide/models_and_metrics/portilla_simoncelli/technical_details/ps_optimization.md

 In theory, model metamers are sets of images that have different pixel values and identical model outputs.
 In practice, metamer synthesis is a non-convex optimization problem in a high-dimensional space.
 In such problems, one typically optimizes until optimization has converged (i.e., the loss has stopped decreasing) or your result is "good enough" (i.e., the loss is low enough).
 Each study must determine what "good enough" means for them, and you are encouraged to read papers that have used model metamers (e.g., {cite:alp}`Freeman2011-metam-ventr-stream`, {cite:alp}`Feather2019-metam`, {cite:alp}`Broderick2025-foveat-metam`) to see the approaches they have taken.

 For the purposes of plenoptic, which provides implementations for researchers to use in their own experiments, "best" means "the lowest loss in the shortest time possible".
-Therefore, for the purposes of plenoptic's {class}`~plenoptic.simulate.models.portilla_simoncelli.PortillaSimoncelli` implementation, we evaluated multiple possible configurations of optimizers, optimizer configurations, and optimization loss functions against each other and against the [earlier MATLAB implementation](https://github.com/LabForComputationalVision/textureSynth).
+Therefore, for the purposes of plenoptic's {class}`~plenoptic.models.PortillaSimoncelli` implementation, we evaluated multiple possible configurations of optimizers, optimizer configurations, and optimization loss functions against each other and against the [earlier MATLAB implementation](https://github.com/LabForComputationalVision/textureSynth).
 This investigation can be found in [Issue #365](https://github.com/plenoptic-org/plenoptic/issues/365); the results are summarized in this notebook.

 :::{admonition} What about perceptual quality?
 :class: note